 For a memorable holiday base, yourself from one of our self-catering accommodation in Clare - you won’t be disappointed.
 With opportunists to view the raw, rugged beauty of the highest sea cliffs in Europe, journey by boat to many of the wonderful islands or meander down the River Shannon – you’ll find the Ireland you always imagined.
 Take a splash and enjoy many of the water sports, enjoy the craic at a traditional music session, every few miles there are opportunities to stretch your legs and open your senses.

 Whether you are looking for a self catering family holiday, an active outdoor self catering holiday or a short self-catering break in Ireland we have the ideal holiday accommodation in County Clare.

-Situated just one mile from the beautiful beach at Spanish Point, on the Wild Atlantic Way, this lovely spacious,...
+Situated just a short drive away from the beautiful beach at Spanish Point, on the Wild Atlantic Way, this spacious,...